For all the talk of men coveting the Emperor's throne, Ivan had never heard of anyone speak of coveting his

 - The Hokage is sometimes portrayed like this in Naruto, including Tsunade after she assumed the role.
 They are by definition one of the strongest fighters in their village, but their job is mostly to assign missions rather than go on them.

-- Etna from Disgaea becomes this in the anime after becoming Overlord.
+- Etna from Disgaea: Hour of Darkness becomes this in the anime after becoming Overlord.
 It's hilarious considering her normal personality

-- In Bruce Almighty, when Bruce is made God for a Day, he is suddenly confronted with the prayers of millions of people—which are presented in one scene as a massive layer of "Post-It" notes covering every wall and surface in his home.
+- In Bruce Almighty, when Bruce is made God for a Day, he is suddenly confronted with the prayers of a significant chunk of the Buffalo area, which are presented in one scene as a massive layer of "Post-It" notes covering every wall and surface in his home.
 He then clears the clutter by instantly converting them to an e-mail format on his computer ("You've got prayers!").

 - In Rainbow Six, John Clark laments that he's a bureaucrat and not an elite counter-terrorism soldier like his men.
 Rainbow jumps out of helicopters and trains to put bullets between eyes with perfect accuracy, Rainbow Six sits at his desk and has to justify the dollar value of each bullet.